Abdominal pain: causes, diagnosis, and treatment

 Surgery

-Mr Charles Evans is the Head of Gastrointestinal Surgery at the University Hospitals of Coventry and Warwickshire.
-He is a leading consultant general surgeon and one of a small number of UK surgeons specially trained in robotic surgical techniques.
-He specialises in robotic rectal cancer surgery and is an international trainer in robotic colorectal surgery training across Europe and the UK.
+Mr Charles Evans is the Head of Gastrointestinal Surgery at the University Hospitals of Coventry and Warwickshire NHS Trust.
+He is a leading consultant general surgeon with extensive experience in robotic surgical techniques.
+He specialises in bowel cancer surgery and is an international trainer in robotic colorectal surgery across the UK, Europe and South Africa.

 Mr Evans completed basic surgical training in London and was awarded an MD from the University of London following research into colorectal cancer and minimally invasive surgery.
 He undertook higher surgical training at the Oxford Deanery following which he was selected for the National Ethicon Fellowship in Advanced Colorectal Surgery.
 He completed his training with a further fellowship in complex colorectal surgery at St Mark's Hospital, London.
 He has an interest in perianal conditions including haemorrhoids, fistula, and fissures.
-He performs laparoscopic and open hernia repairs and holds specialist accreditation for therapeutic colonoscopies.
+He performs robotic, laparoscopic and open hernia repairs.

 View Profile